 Our Vipassana sangha, in the Forest Monastery tradition, practices mindful awareness within the awesome beauty of nature.
-We practice being in the moment, in bare receptivity to all that arises, as we kayak in silence at sunset/moonrise on the Russian River, hike mindfully along a redwood canyon, or meditate beside a rushing sun-sparkled creek.
+We practice being in the moment, in bare receptivity to all that arises, as we kayak in Noble Silence at sunset/moonrise on the Russian River, hike mindfully along a redwood canyon, or meditate beside a rushing sun-sparkled creek.

 If you'd like to be notified of our schedule of retreats, sign up here.